 Have questions?
 Contact a Trexo representative or go head and reserve your Trexo below.

-By proceeding with the reservation deposit, you will secure your position in the wait list to receive a Trexo Home device once production has begun.
+By proceeding with the reservation deposit, you will secure your position in the wait list to receive a Trexo Home.

 Trexo Robotics will notify you with an estimated date of delivery and to schedule your delivery appointment ahead of time.
 Delivery time-frames will depend on your reservation date, order date and location.